Siemens-Healthineers/K2s/docs/troubleshooting/known-issues.md

 ## Unable to Run *Windows* Container on a Hardened Machine (*AppLocker* Rules)
 ### Problem
-If the *K2s* cluster is installed on a machine where security hardening is applied using *AppLocker* rules, then running *Windows* containers will be blocked.
+If the *K2s* cluster is installed on a machine where security hardening is applied using *AppLocker* rules, then running *Windows* containers normally will be blocked.
 If you describe the *Windows* container *Pod* then you might see the following error, where the application is blocked by group policy:
 ```title=""
 Warning  FailedCreatePodSandBox  0s    kubelet            Failed to create pod sandbox: rpc error: code = Unknown desc = failed to start sandbox container task "459fe28ca0da5a154964c80e1b5d74de3abefc83cf7ad77418a5d6cd9a7e5605": hcs::System::CreateProcess 459fe28ca0da5a154964c80e1b5d74de3abefc83cf7ad77418a5d6cd9a7e5605: This program is blocked by group policy.
 For more information, contact your system administrator.: unknown
 ```